3 History of Rockets & Space Flight

 • Who were the “Mercury Seven” astronauts?
 Which Mercury Seven astronaut would later walk on the Moon?
 Which astronaut would fly in the Space Shuttle?

-• What are some of the challenges in returning humans to the Moon?
+• What are some challenges returning humans to the Moon?
 To Mars?
 Hint: Not all challenges may be technical.

 • What is a geosynchronous orbit?
 Discuss the challenges in putting a satellite into a geosynchronous orbit.

-• Think about some engineering and cost trades in developing a reusable launch vehicle.
+• Consider some engineering and cost trades in developing a reusable launch vehicle.

 Additional Online Resources